Hims is stable and multi-condition. Lemonaid recently changed hands entirely.

-For patients who want the clinical simplicity of either platform but with flat-rate pricing, publicly verifiable pharmacy credentials, and no corporate stability concerns, Luma Health offers a GLP-1-focused alternative at $197/month flat for semaglutide and $297/month flat for tirzepatide — no contracts, no dose-tier increases, all 50 states.
+For patients who want the clinical simplicity of either platform but with flat-rate pricing, publicly verifiable pharmacy credentials, and a provider whose sole focus is GLP-1, Luma Health offers an alternative at $197/month flat for semaglutide and $297/month flat for tirzepatide — no contracts, no dose-tier increases, all 50 states.

 The Lemonaid Health Situation: What Patients Need to Know

 Lemonaid Health was founded in 2013 as a clinically focused telehealth platform offering primary-care-style physician visits for a range of conditions.
-It built a reputation for straightforward clinical interactions and transparent pricing — a model that distinguished it from the lifestyle-brand telehealth companies that proliferated around the same time.
+It built a reputation for straightforward clinical interactions and transparent pricing.

 Platform Deep Dive: Hims, Lemonaid Health, and Luma Health